sodafoundation/architecture-analysis/specs/dashboard/delfin_user_interface.md

 ## Motivation and background

 [//]:# (Describe why this feature?
 What is the background to develop this etc.)
-The Delfin project aims to build an open source infrastructure management platform for heterogeneous storage environments.
-Although the command line and APIs provide the user with non graphical interfaces, a graphical user interface will drastically improve the experience of using the above APIs.
-The USP of the
+Administration of heterogeneous platforms is a challenge to storage admins.
+Vendor supplied management software is either vendor locked in or not open source.
+SODA foundation has vision to standardise and bring heterogeneous device management using a single platform.
+Although the command line and APIs provide the user with non graphical interfaces, a graphical user interface will drastically improve the experience of using the above APIs and make the job efficient.

 ### Non-Goals